arialdomartini/arialdomartini.github.io/_posts/2024-03-01-emacs-surround.md

 When the region is active, the text is highlighted by `transient-mark-mode`.
 If this mode is disabled, then an active region will keep being invisible.
 This might be very puzzling, especially if one does not know how the mechanism under the hood works with points and marks.
 There are good reasons why `transient-mark-mode` is enabled by default.

 The reason why we can usually ignore these nuances is because, very conveniently, when `set-mark` (`C-SPC`) is invoked, it *also* activates the mark.
-Here it is why `C-SPC` is the conventional way to start defining a region.
-And this is also why, if your goal is only to set a value for mark, without activating it, you press `C-SPC` twice:
+Here it is why `C-SPC` is the conventional way to start selecting text.
+And this is also why, if your goal is only to set a value for mark without activating it, you press `C-SPC` twice:

 - The first time it sets the mark, activating it.
 - The second time, it disables it.